Justin Verlander: Personal life

 Verlander grew up in Manakin-Sabot, Virginia, with his parents, Richard and Kathy Verlander and a younger brother, Ben Verlander.
 His life experiences and the story of his development are outlined in his parents' 2012 book, Rocks Across the Pond: Lessons Learned, Stories Told.

 His younger brother, Ben, played for the Tigers organization as an outfielder.

 Verlander started dating model-actress Kate Upton in early 2014, and in 2016 the couple got engaged.
-In the 2014 iCloud leaks of celebrity photos, many of Verlander's personal pictures--including nude pictures of both himself and Upton, as well as other women--were leaked online.
+In the 2014 iCloud leaks of celebrity photos, many of Verlander's personal pictures—including nude pictures of both himself and Upton, as well as other women—were leaked online.
 On November 4, 2017, two days after he won the World Series with the Astros, the two married in a medieval church in Tuscany, Italy, overlooking the Montalcino valley.
-On July 14, 2018, they announced that Upton was pregnant with their first child, and their daughter was born later that year.
-On June 19, 2025 they welcomed their second child, a baby boy.
+On July 14, 2018, they announced that Upton was pregnant with their first child, a daughter born later that year.
+On June 19, 2025, they had their second child, a baby boy.